-- On Monday, the Federal Reserve committed (3/23/20) to using its full range of tools to support households, businesses, and the U.S. economy overall in this challenging time. - Government required stay-at-home orders have forced people to give significant focus on the use of electronic signatures and the maintenance of electronic records.
-This A&B advisory (3/27/20) reviews the three main laws that govern electronic signatures. - In a joint statement (3/22/20), the federal financial institution regulatory agencies and state banking regulators encouraged financial institutions to work constructively with borrowers affected by COVID-19 and provided additional information regarding loan modifications. - o To understand the federal regulators guidance on loan modifications and reporting, see this A&B advisory.
-(3/24/20) - The U.S. Alcohol and Tobacco Tax and Trade Bureau (TTB) issued (3/18/20) tax exemption for production of hand sanitizers by distilled spirit permittees. - Internal Revenue Service (IRS) granted further COVID-19 emergency relief in Notice 2020-18 (superseding its prior announcement) delaying the due date for filing Federal income tax returns and making Federal income tax payments from April 15, 2020 to July 15, 2020.
+- Government required stay-at-home orders have forced people to give significant focus on the use of electronic signatures and the maintenance of electronic records.
+This A&B advisory (3/27/20) reviews the three main laws that govern electronic signatures. - In a joint statement (3/22/20), the federal financial institution regulatory agencies and state banking regulators encouraged financial institutions to work constructively with borrowers affected by COVID-19 and provided additional information regarding loan modifications. - To understand the federal regulators guidance on loan modifications and reporting, see this A&B advisory.
+(3/24/20) - Internal Revenue Service (IRS) granted further COVID-19 emergency relief in Notice 2020-18 (superseding its prior announcement) delaying the due date for filing Federal income tax returns and making Federal income tax payments from April 15, 2020 to July 15, 2020.
 The deadline is automatically postponed with no need for taxpayers to file Forms 4868 or 7004.
 Unlike prior guidance, there is no limitation on the amount of tax payments that may be deferred until July 15, 2020.
-Read here for both guidance and FAQs. - On Tuesday, House Ways and Means Committee Chairman called (3/24/20) on the Department of Treasury Secretary Steven Mnuchin to provide an update on the coronavirus impact on tax season.
+Read here for both guidance and FAQs. - The IRS has issued the following tax season guidance: - Coronavirus Tax Relief.
+(3/13/20) - o IRS Operations During COVID-19: Functions continue guidance.
+(3/24/20) - o Filing and payment deadlines FAQs.
+(3/13/20)